-Do you know the costs of work-related diseases and accidents in your organization?
-According to the International Labor Organization (ILO), over 7,600 people die each day from work-related accidents or diseases.
+Do you know the costs of work-related diseases and accidents in your organisation?
+According to the International Labor Organisation (ILO), over 7,600 people die each day from work-related accidents or diseases.
 This adds up to over 2.78 million every year!
 The human cost is vast, with the economic burden of poor occupational health and safety practices estimated at 3.94 per cent of global Gross Domestic Product each year.

 So, what is ISO 45001?
-ISO 45001 is an international standard that can help you reduce the number of accidents in your organization.
+ISO 45001 is an international standard that can help you reduce the number of accidents in your organisation.
 It provides a proven framework to implement effective Occupational Health and Safety (OH&S) management systems.
-Organizations demonstrate their commitment to protecting the health and safety of employees by implementing this standard.
+Organisations demonstrate their commitment to protecting the health and safety of employees by implementing this standard.
 As an added bonus, this will also help to improve your business processes (and who wouldn’t want to be more efficient!).

 The bottom line: Implementing the ISO 45001 framework could help you protect your people and your business.